-Individual members of the Regional Measure 3 Independent Oversight Committee ("Committee") appointed by county boards of supervisors shall each be eligible to receive a stipend of \$50 per meeting of the Committee, as defined below, with a maximum of four meetings per year.
-Meetings maximum of four meetings per year.
+Travel Reimbursement Rate and Stipend for Members of the Regional Measure 3 Independent Oversight Committee appointed by county boards of supervisors shall each be eligible to receive a stipend of \$50 per meeting of the Committee, as defined below, with a maximum of four meetings per year.
+Meetings are defined as publicly noticed meetings or subcommittee meetings of the Committee.